Gordon Murray Automotive T.50: Production

 GMA plans to build 100 customer cars at its Surrey production site.
+Autocar reported that the T.50 entered production in March 2023.
 Each car cost £2.36 million before local taxes and all of the planned 100 road spec units were sold within 48 hours of its global premiere.
 As of August 2020 there are to be 13 GMA T.50 prototypes to pass crash, durability and emission regulations.